-Have you ever heard a song that you would instinctually describe as “sparse” or “empty”?
+Have you ever heard a song that you would describe as “sparse” or “empty”?
 Sometimes music can thrive off the space it creates.
 Other times, a song needs something to wrap everything together.
 That’s where a synth pad comes into play.
-It works to “pad out” an arrangement and create ambience so the rest of the music can shine.
+It works to pad out an arrangement and create ambience for the rest of the music.

-Proper use of a pad can be a producer’s secret weapon – something you can add that makes your friends say, “I don’t know what you changed, but it sounds ten times better.”
-Like a pillow for the bleachers, the right pad can elevate the mundane to the exceptional.
+Proper use of a pad can be a producer’s secret weapon.
+It’s something you can add that makes your friends say, “I don’t know what you changed, but it sounds ten times better.”
 So let’s make sure you’re utilizing them to the fullest in your own creations.

 What is a synth pad?

-A synth pad is a sustained sound, either a single tone or a chord, used to enhance (or “pad”) the harmony of a broader track and add a sense of atmosphere.
+A synth pad is a sustained sound, either a single tone or a chord, used to enhance the harmony of a broader track.
+Pads add a sense of atmosphere.
 In a broader music history context, the concept of padding out a musical arrangement has been around for quite some time.

-Using harmony to thicken a piece of music can be traced at least as far back to the sustained string sections of Baroque compositions in the 17th century.
+Using harmony to strengthen a piece of music can be traced at least as far back to string arrangements in 17th century Baroque compositions.
 Fast forward to the 1960s, Phil Spector would create a Wall of Sound with dense sonic layering.
-These were related to other melodies or harmonies in the track yet added a unique sonic character to Spector’s recordings.
+The sounds were related to other components of the track yet added a unique character to Spector’s recordings.

-When synthesizers began to emerge as functional tools in the 1970’s, the capabilities of a pad to enhance production disrupted standard recording and production processes.
-A compact machine could enrich a track’s harmony almost as effectively as an entire ensemble of players.
-Today software synthesizers can create effective pads with no tangible physical footprint beyond the laptop or desktop they operate in.
+When synthesizers emerged in the 1970’s, the capabilities of synth sounds to enhance production disrupted standard processes.
+A compact machine could enrich a track’s harmony almost as effectively as an entire ensemble.
+Today software synthesizers can create pads with no tangible physical footprint beyond the laptop or desktop they operate in.

-Obviously synthesizers can also be used for leads, so contrasting leads with pads is helpful.
+Obviously synth sounds can also be used for leads, so contrasting synth leads with pads is helpful.
 Leads are more prominent in the foreground of an arrangement.
 They contribute a melody and often introduce a new rhythmic component with more staccato phrasing.
-Synth pads are intended for the background.
+Pads are for the background.
 They tend to be used for legato phrases that follow the chord changes or melodies.
-They don’t have a distinct rhythm of their own.
-When used effectively, the pad fills in the gaps of a production’s frequency spectrum and can add a sense of depth and width.
+They don’t typically have a distinct rhythm of their own.
+When used effectively, the pad fills in the gaps of a production’s frequency spectrum and adds a sense of depth.

 Pads Across Genres

 How pads are used can vary widely by genre.
 In rock and pop music, they subtly thicken other instruments.
 In film scores, they can create a subtle atmosphere for a specific scene or locale.
-For ambient music, they may be the cornerstone of the song, where everything else builds off the mood it creates.
+For ambient music, they may be the cornerstone of the song that everything else builds off.